muratk5n/thirdwave/en/README.md

 ---

-One party leader said something on Assange, but he is considered the "town fool" by mainstream anyway, the issue was ignored.
+One party leader spoke up for Assange, but he is considered the "town fool" by mainstream anyway, the issue was ignored.

 ---